kigawas/blog/content/posts/rustacean-clean-architecture-approach.md

 In the dynamic world of web development, choosing the right language and framework often feels like solving a Rubik's cube blindfolded.
 As developers, we frequently find ourselves balancing competing priorities: performance vs. development speed, flexibility vs. structure, scalability vs. ease of use.

-Selecting a web development framework is a multifaceted challenge, the dilemma often leads to compromises.
+Selecting a web development framework is a multifaceted challenge, whose dilemma often leads to compromises.
 But what if there were a way to optimize for all these factors?

 As you'll see later, our proposed solution aims to mitigate these issues while retaining the benefits of a structured approach.